elias-pschernig/Shitty-Novel/book.md

 # Chapter 4

+* Note for the confused author: Pat is the first-person character in this chapter

 I'm laying on what feels like a well polished floor in my face.
 I can't feel the glasses in my face anymore "Shit!...
 What just happened?
 Where am i?" - i say.
 I try to open my eyes but it's futile.
 I try to move but i can't.
 Im starting to feel anxious and i need to calm down.
 "Pat, calm down!" - i repeat to myself.
 I start breathing in and out slowly, trying to maintain focus in this situation.
 After a while i start feeling cramps in my left arm, then the right arm, then my legs.
 It hurts like hell but i get pass by.
 I try to stand up but i feel so weak.
 I cant open my eyes yet. "ugh! why is this happening?
 I want to go home."- i say to myself -"DOCTOR!!!
 AMY!!!"- i shout but to no avail, nobody responds and i break.
 "Where is everybody?!"
 "Somebody respond!!!".

 After a while of snobing and just plain laying hopelessly on the floor i hear a sound in the distant, like a MIDI playing some song.
 I call for Amy and get no response so i start trying to get up.
 I still cant see so i try to look for a wall to support me.
 When i find it i get up and start walking slowly in the direction of the sound.